18th Niue Assembly

-The 18th Niue Assembly is the current term of the Niue Assembly.
+The 18th Niue Assembly was a term of the Niue Assembly.
 Its composition was determined by the general election on 29 April 2023.

 Election of Assembly

 The 20 members of the Assembly are elected by two methods; 14 are elected from single-member consistencies using first-past-the-post voting and six are elected from a single nationwide constituency by multiple non-transferable vote.
 There are no political parties in Niue.

 Historically, elections have occurred triennially in May or June; however, in late 2022, Premier of Niue Dalton Tagelagi indicated that he was considering holding elections early, in February or March 2023.
 The rationale for this shift would be to give the government more time to prepare and pass the budget before the end of the country's fiscal year in June.
 The election ultimately occurred in late April 2023.

 Eight of the twenty seats were won by first-time Assembly members.
 Two long-time members of parliament were unseated in the election: Terry Coe, who was first elected to the Niue Assembly in a common roll seat in 1993, and Opili Talafasi, who held the Hikutavake seat for 33 years.

 Provisional results indicated that the sixth and final common roll seat was a tie between two candidates, Birtha Lisimoni-Togahai and Sonya Talagi, which required a draw from a hat to break the tie.
 This would have been the first time in Niue's history that this tiebreaking protocol had been required.
 However, upon recount, Sonya Talagi won the seat by two votes.
 Lisimoni-Togahai filed a petition for a recount in Hikutavake, Mutalau, and Tuapa, where vote tallies changed in the recount.